mixedbredie/itn-for-pgrouting/readme.md

 	COMMENT ON VIEW view_mt_junction_point
 	  IS 'MT Nodes at junction point of MT';

-Create a view of the links in the mandatory turn
+Create a view of the links in the mandatory turn (not really necessary but good for checking)

 	CREATE OR REPLACE VIEW view_mt_junction_links AS
 	 SELECT DISTINCT rlrn.roadlink_fid,